ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 Now that we've finished the Second Activity, let's return to the Main Activity.
 We have two steps to complete.

+> Check: What are they?
+You know this by now.

 We need to start the Second Activity and get the results from the Second Activity.

 Starting the Activity is almost identical to how we previously did it, with one exception: